CHAPTER 1

 THE SAME GOD WHO TOOK CARE OF THE CHRIST CHILD TAKES CARE OF YOU!

-GOD CAN TAKE CARE OF THE DEVIL!
+GOD CAN (AND WILL) TAKE CARE OF THE DEVIL!

 LET THE LIVING GOD TAKE CARE OF YOU!